sabdulmajid/lock-free-order-book/README.md

   - `std::erase_if` to natively simplify the erase-remove idiom on Standard Library containers like `std::deque`.

 ---
-*Built as a demonstrative tool for Systems Engineering and HFT.*
+*Built as a demonstrative tool for high-frequency trading*